Global Child Development Group

-The Global Child Development Group (GCDG) is an international, non-governmental organization founded in Bellagio, Italy in 2007, with a focus on the promotion of research, practice and policies focused on child development.
+The Global Child Development Group (GCDG) is an international, non-governmental organization founded in Triangolo lariano, Italy, in 2007, with a focus on the promotion of research, practice and policies focused on child development.
 The organization has a particular emphasis on children's social, cognitive, emotional, behavioural and motor development.

 History

 The Secretariat of the Global Child Development Group is located at the Caribbean Child Development Centre, Open Campus, University of the West Indies, Jamaica.
 It is governed by a steering committee which includes faculty from the university.
 The organization has released a variety of studies which have documented the risks that young children face in low and middle income countries, and the characteristics of interventions that are most likely to be effective.
 These include the Early Childhood Development Lancet Series of 2007 and 2011 as well as the D-Score Group.

 Organizational mission

 The organizational mission and goals of the Global Child Development Group are: